-- c.
-The applicant must complete the following observations: - 1.
+- (3) The applicant must complete the following observations: - a.
 All Applicants.
-All applicants for certification shall observe two mediated settlement conferences, at least one of which shall be of a superior court civil action. - 2.
+All applicants for certification shall observe two mediated settlement conferences, at least one of which shall be of a superior court civil action. - b.
 Nonattorney-Applicants.
-Nonattorney-applicants for certification shall observe three mediated settlement conferences, in addition to those required under subsection (a)(2)(c)(1) of this rule, that are conducted by at least two different mediators.
-At least one of the additional observations shall be of a superior court civil action. - Eligible for 3.
-Conferences Observation.
-Conferences eligible for observation subsection (a)(2)(c) of this rule shall be those in cases pending before the North Carolina superior courts, the North Carolina Court of Appeals, the North Carolina Industrial Commission, the North Carolina Office of Administrative Hearings, or the federal district courts in North Carolina that are ordered to mediation or conducted by an agreement of the parties which incorporates the rules of mediation of one of those entities.
+Nonattorney-applicants for certification shall observe three mediated settlement conferences, in addition to those required under subsection (a)(3)(a) of this rule, that are conducted by at least two different mediators.
+At least one of the additional observations shall be of a superior court civil action. - c.
+Conferences Eligible for Observation.
+Conferences eligible for observation under subsection (a)(3) of this rule shall be those in cases pending before the North Carolina superior courts, the North Carolina Court of Appeals, the North Carolina Industrial Commission, the North Carolina Office of Administrative Hearings, or the federal district courts in North Carolina that are ordered to mediation or conducted by an agreement of the parties which incorporates the rules of mediation of one of those entities.